 Yes okay, in a liberal homeschool state freedom is obvious, I guess.
-But I’m guiding a not-so-average bear and the freedoms we need to be most successful deviate far from the norms.
+But I’m guiding a kid with complex needs and diverse abilities- the freedoms we need to be most successful deviate far from the norms.
 The most notable is the need to integrate therapies into our every day and homeschool.

 Homeschool offers the freedom to learn based on interest and guide in a manner in which Liam learns and becomes more interested and invested in a topic.